Sean Connery as James Bond, British government agent

 There’s nothing wrong with a pink tie if worn properly.
-The color is admittedly not very Bondian, but still even a muted version or a maroon would have been better than the bright pink number we see in the film.
-Hell, even one that fit properly without falling short and fat on Connery’s dad gut would have been better than the shit that showed up on screen.
+The color is admittedly not very Bond-like, but still even a muted version or a maroon would have been better than the bright pink number we see in the film.
+Hell, even one that fit properly without falling short and fat on Connery’s midsection would have been better than the garbage that showed up on screen.
 Ugh.
 Let’s talk about the suit before I really start to get angry.

-The cream linen suit itself is pretty snazzy.
-No surprise, as it was tailored by the legendary Anthony Sinclair of Conduit Street.
+The cream linen suit itself is pretty sharp, though this is no surprise, as it was tailored by the legendary Anthony Sinclair of Conduit Street.
 Sinclair provided most of Connery’s suits from Dr. No through Diamonds are Forever.
 It speaks volumes for Mr. Sinclair that he didn’t give up tailoring after seeing how poorly his suit was paired with the pink tie-

 Okay, back to sanity.
 Cream linen is a wise choice for a hot day in the Las Vegas desert, nicely blending fashion and function.
 When the suit was auctioned at Christie’s in February 2001, it was described as: